Policies & Pricing

 - The Lesson Year is from August to July.

-- A student may sign up at any time, but they commit to continue through until August.
+- A student may sign up at any time, but they commit to continue through until the end of July.

 - Billing is the week before the beginning of every month.